eeVoskos/AndroidPersistenceTests/README.md

 _Tests were performed on a MacBook Pro 2013 using Genymotion Nexus 4 Android 4.4.4 emulator._

 #### Comparison
-Initial tests indicate that Realm is much faster than Cupboard (SQLite) in writes, but much slower in reads.
+Initial tests indicate that Realm is much faster than Cupboard (SQLite), with 3.8x-5.3x faster writes and 1.17x-3.8 faster reads.

 [1]: https://bitbucket.org/qbusict/cupboard
 [2]: https://github.com/realm/realm-java